Ian-Joseph/CleanCity/Tests/test-cases.md

 1. Perform the same core tasks (e.g., submitting a form) on each screen size.
 2. Observe functionality and layout behavior.

+**Expected Result:**  The system should maintain the same core features and functions on all screen sizes.

-**Expected Result:**  Verify that the system maintains the same core features and functions on all screen sizes.
+**Actual Result:**  The system maintains the same core features and functions on all screen sizes.

 ---